sofikulislamweb/Medicare-react/README.md

-# Welcome to PatientCare online service
+# Welcome to Medicare online service

 ## Available doctor on live support and our PatientCare house.
 ## 24 hrs service activated